Thanks to PurseMonger and her amazing Beta reader skills!

-Katara looked up into the clear sky and smiled sheepishly when she realized that it indeed was a bit early in the morning.
+Katara looked up into the clear sky and smiled sheepishly when she realized that it indeed was a bit early in the morning to be out.
 Iroh smiled at her expression before he rubbed his hands together.

-"My, it sure is cold here," Iroh commented and chuckled cheerfully.
-"I probably would have frozen to death if your lovely and wonderful grandmother had not given me this warm parka."
+"My, it sure is cold here," Iroh commented and chuckled cheerfully, sensing she did not want to answer the question.
+"I probably would have frozen to death if your lovely, wonderful grandmother had not given me this warm parka."
 Smiling, he pointed at the red-colored winter wear he had been given when he had arrived.

-Katara giggled, wondering if the jolly, old firebender liked to compliment her Gran-Gran so much just to get Pakku riled up.
+Katara giggled, wondering if the jolly, old firebender liked to compliment her Gran-Gran so much because he liked to get Pakku riled up.

 "Do you think Zuko would be able to stand the cold?"
 Katara asked with a smirk.

 "Of course he will!
 Zuko's a strong young warrior, he could handle this weather."
 A grin appeared on his face.
-"Besides, I'm sure that hot temper that resides below the surface would keep him warm and cozy," he said and chuckled affectionately.
+"Besides, I'm sure that hot temper that resides just below the surface will keep him warm and cozy," he said and chuckled affectionately.

 Katara giggled again before she looked down at her hands.

-"That's if he's even coming," she said softly.
+"That's if he's even coming," she said more to herself .